matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Engraving	Here be dragons.
 Engraving	Here there be soldier ants.
 Engraving	Hoc est qui sumus.
-Engraving	You aren't going to ascend by staring at your shoes.
 Hallucinatory Monster	district attorney
 Hallucinatory Monster	dwarven construct
-Hallucinatory Monster	elder xorn
 Hallucinatory Monster	mummy zombie
 Hallucinatory Monster	rabid lawyer

 http://donjon.bin.sh/fantasy/random/#dungeon_graffiti
 http://www.imdb.com/character/ch0002561/quotes done to  You fools!
 Do you think with your crosses and your wafers you can destroy me?
 Me!
 You do not know how many men have come against me.
 I am the king of my kind!